Despite the apparent thaw, Australia’s core China policy remains hardline

-Note: This article appeared in The Australian on October 22 2018.
+Note: This article appeared in The Canberra Times on September 24 2022.

 The first four months of the Albanese government haven't been short on diplomatic achievements.